Frequently Asked Questions

 Yes, the plan will pay you a pension for as long as you live.
 One of the key benefits of belonging to a pension plan with other members is that it has been designed to pay pensions no matter how long each individual member lives.

-Because Medicus will have many members participating in the plan, the longevity of members is pooled to eliminate the risk of any one member outliving their retirement savings.
+Because Medicus has many members participating in the plan, the longevity of members is pooled to eliminate the risk of any one member outliving their retirement savings.

 To help explain how longevity pooling works, we know that physicians who are age 65 today have an average life expectancy of 92 years.* Because no single person knows if they’ll live to be older or younger than age 92, pooling people together mitigates the risk for everyone who participates in the plan.

-Keep in mind, there are minimum guarantees in place to make sure that your pension payments continue to your spouse or beneficiary even if you pass away shortly after retirement.
+Keep in mind, there are minimum pension payment guarantee periods in place to make sure that your pension payments continue to your spouse or named beneficiary even if you pass away shortly after retirement.

 Contributions